GiancaGIS/ArcGISProLayerInspector/README.md

-# TestAddIn – Layer Info for ArcGIS Pro
+# Layer Info for ArcGIS Pro

 An ArcGIS Pro Add-In that provides a convenient dockable panel to inspect feature layer properties directly from the active map.